What's the difference?

 The boot is wide, deep and long with a volume of 380 litres.

-The Alpha Hybrid’s expansive standard equipment list includes 18-inch alloys with 265/60R18 tyres and a full-size steel spare, roof rails, side-steps, 60/40-split tailgate with electronic lock, rear privacy glass with electric-sliding rear window, panoramic sunroof, LED lighting, front and rear diff-locks, tyre pressure monitoring, front/rear parking sensors and lots more.
+Its generous standard equipment includes 18-inch alloys with 265/60R18 tyres and a full-size steel spare, LED headlights/DRLs/fog lights/tail-lights, two-way 60/40-split tailgate with electronic lock, roof rails, side-steps, rear privacy glass with electric-sliding rear window, a panoramic sunroof, front and rear diff locks, tyre pressure monitoring, front/rear parking sensors and lots more.

-The outer rear seats also have heating/cooling, plus backrest recline and a ‘welcome’ function for easier passenger access.
-Wireless phone-charging and USB ports are provided front and rear.
+The luxurious interior offers sumptuous leather-accented seating, with the front buckets having multiple power adjustments, heating/cooling and a massage mode.
+The outer rear seats also have heating/cooling, plus powered backrest recline and a ‘welcome’ function for easier passenger access.

 Australian pricing for the Rolls-Royce Spectre starts from $770,000 before on-road costs, and on the point of whether that represents value, well not to me, but certainly the huge number of orders Rolls claims to have been hit by suggests otherwise.